PennyLeScroche/Hero-Princesses/index.md

 - I sometimes struggle with a curse that slowly turns me to stone
 - I sometimes struggle with my magic backfiring on me
 - I sometimes struggle with wanting to have all the gems in the kingdom
+- I sometimes struggle with pushing myself too hard to please other
+- I sometimes struggle with staying motivated when something goes wrong

-Set your struggle to d6
+Set both of your struggles to d6

 # Playing the Game